oliver-oloughlin/kvdex/README.md

   .commit()

 // Will fail and return Deno.KvCommitError because it is trying
-// to both add and delete a document with id = "user_1" const result3 = await db
+// to both add and delete from the indexable collection "indexableUsers" const result3 = await db
   .atomic(schema => schema.users)
+  .delete("user_1")
   .set("user_1", {
     username: "oliver",
     age: 24,